ApirsAL/GeoReVi/README.md

 </p>

 ## Contributing
 Individual view-models and views can be developed and integrated into GeoReVi.
+If you wish to contribute you can [fork the project](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo), make your changes, commit to your repository, and then [create a pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
+The development team can then review your contribution and commit it upstream as appropriate.

+If you commit a new feature, add [FEATURE] to your commit message AND give a clear description of the new feature.

 If bugs or any other issues are identified we would be grateful for reporting those in the [Issues](https://github.com/ApirsAL/GeoReVi/issues) or via [email](contact@georevi.com).